 4th September 2019 6.30 pm – 9 pm, Room 106 City Lit, Keeley St, Holborn.
 Pitch Perfect with Sara Grant and Karen Ball – perfect your pitch ahead of the Agents Party

 To book your place, please go to our WHAT’S ON page.

 If you are looking for a literary agent, the SCBWI Agents Party in the Autumn is not to be missed!
 A large panel of agents will tell you what they are looking for right now, and then you will get a chance to pitch your idea.
 The Agent’s party is only open to SCBWI members and you will be emailed as soon as tickets go on sale.

 These Saturday afternoon sessions run by award-winning children’s and YA authors and writing tutors are a great way to brush up on your writing craft.
-The 2018 Masterclasses are already open for booking, so if you’re interested in improving your craft, take a look now at What’s On.
+The 2020 Masterclasses are soon open for booking, so if you’re interested in improving your craft, take a look now at What’s On.
 Lunch is included in the price.

 LONDON SCBWI BOOK CLUB

-This is an opportunity for London SCBWI’s to meet up and discuss a children’s book approximately every six weeks at a venue in central London.
+This is an opportunity for London SCBWI’s to meet up and discuss a children’s book approximately every six weeks in the basement cafe in Waterstones Piccadilly.